 7. Lock out and tag the machine and controller.
-Refer to Section 2.5 for more information.

 Burn hazard - risk of serious injury.
 To avoid serious burns, wear personal protective equipment consisting of a heat-resistant coat, heat-resistant gloves, and a full face shield over safety glasses.
 Use adequate ventilation for fumes.